andrewmarconi/JobTrak/README.md

 ## Compatibility

-Some required packages crash when installed by python 3.4, so for the time being, we're only support python 2.7.
+Some required packages crash when installed under Python 3.x -- so for the time being, we're only targeting Python 2.7.x.